 Since we are developing a video cataloging software we are also getting a bunch of video related questions.
 These are often questions that require other software packages to get the job done.
 Here I have collected a bunch of our most frequently asked questions about video tools.

-This article is written in 2015, since tools change over time this page may not be relevant or contain broken links if you are reading this a few years after 2015.
+This article was originally written in 2015, since tools change over time this page may not be relevant or contain broken links.
+You might also be interested in our most rencent post on video tools recommendations, Must have video software 2020

 All tools recommended here are available for Windows PC.